 - 2 tbsp grass-fed powdered gelatin

-The purpose of the fruit, veggies, and coconut is for fiber.
+The purpose of the fruit, veggies, and coconut is fiber.
 The foods are what she would have consumed hunting in the wild for herself.
 Prey animals like mice, birds, and other rodents eat fruits and veggies more than anything.
 The remains of those foods are regularly found as the contents of their stomachs.
-Although your house cat may not directly stalk a carrot to devour for its dinner, these healthy foods are still part of the feline diet by way of your cat's prey's dietary choices.
+Although your house cat may not directly stalk a carrot to devour for its dinner, these healthy foods are still part of the feline diet through your prey’s dietary choices.

 Directions